knands42/LoreCrafter/README.md

 ```

 3. Install dependencies:

 ```bash
 uv pip install -r pyproject.toml
 ```

-4. Create a `.env` file with your OpenAI API key:
+4. Create a `.env` from the `.env.example` file with your OpenAI API key:

 ```bash
 OPENAI_API_KEY=your_api_key_here
 ```